mjtsai1974/DevBlog/_posts/2018-10-14-bayesian-ml-clique-tree-construction.md

 >Suppose we are give the same above <font color="Red">BN</font>, this time, the elimination order is $X,A,S,B,D,L,T,R$, with the <font color="Red">clique tree</font> thus constructed, we are asked for the same $P(L\vert X=y,A=y)$, what's it?
 ><font color="DeepSkyBlue">[1]</font>
 ><font color="Red">Clique tree construction</font>
->Suppose we are give the same above <font color="Red">BN</font>, this time, the elimination order is $X,A,S,B,D,L,T,R$, proceed with the following steps:
+>Suppose we are give the same above <font color="Red">BN</font>, with $X,A,S,B,D,L,T,R$ as the elimination order, proceed with the following steps:
 >&#10112;<font color="DeepSkyBlue">moralize</font> the <font color="Red">BN</font> to get the <font color="Red">MN</font>.
 >&#10113;eliminate variable $X$, we get the clique $(X,R)$.
 >&#10114;eliminate variable $A$, we get the clique $(A,T)$.